Portia Lilly De Luen died after being caught in a rip at Karekare Beach

 • Fisherman who drowned at Karekare to be farewelled today

+A Surf Life Saving New Zealand spokesperson said their thoughts were with the family and friends of De Luen.

+Her death will be referred to the Coroner and Surf Life Saving New Zealand's Coastal Safety team will also work with emergency services to establish the circumstances.

-Friends and family of the teen have started remembering her in heartfelt messages online.
+Friends and family of the teen are remembering her in heartfelt messages online.

 'Thank you for being a great friend'